volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

 ### F5 Big Ip Aws Service

-Virtual F5 BigIP service to be deployed on AWS.
+Virtual BIG-IP service to be deployed on AWS.

 `admin_password` - (Required) Secret admin password for BIG ip.
 See [Admin Password ](#admin-password) below for details.